 “Your life is a story of transition.
 You are always leaving one chapter behind while moving on to the next.”
 Anonymous

 Last week, our family marked a transition stage of our children.
 Our eldest son is moving up to Senior High School.
-While our daughter, will be starting her high school years in June.
+While our daughter will start her high school years in June.
 It was a busy week.
-Both kids attended our homeschool provider’s graduation and moving-up ceremony.
+Both kids attended our homeschool provider’s graduation and moving up ceremony.
 Then, on Friday, our firstborn celebrated his 16th birthday.
 He also bid farewell to his BBSC family.

-We decided to homeschool our children 10 years ago.
+We homeschooled our children 10 years ago.
 It was not an easy undertaking.
 As the primary teacher, I ate discouragements for breakfast.
 I received a lot from people closest to me and even from myself.
 In every hurdle, I would always ask God, “Should I be doing this?”
 And His response was to keep on keeping on.